vern06/vern06/README.md

 - 👋 Hi, I’m Naveen V.
-- 👀 I’m interested in Forestry and Spatial ecology
+- 👀 I’m interested in Forestry and Remote Sensing & GIS
-- 🌱 I’m currently doing PhD (Natural Sciences) in Carbon dynamics modeling
+- 🌱 I’m currently doing ...
 - 📫 How to reach me ...

 <!---